 \textbf{Architectural and functional design of FMs:} At an architectural level, FMs are typically built from several non-linear transformer blocks that can be readily stacked to scale the model depth and size.
-Transformer blocks themselves contain multiple feed-forward layers followed by a multi-head attention module\cite{vaswani2017attention}.
-Vision FMs may use convolutional blocks to exploit the desirable spatial inductive bias of convolutions\cite{wu2021cvt}.
-Regardless of model size and any low-level architectural choices made, encoder-only FMs are understood to have only two high-level functional components: a backbone network and a final single fully connected layer.
-The backbone network serves as a feature extractor, providing low-dimensional embeddings (or representations) of the input data.The final layer, referred to as a \textit{task head}, then uses these embeddings for task-specific purposes such as classification or regression.
+Transformer blocks themselves contain multiple feed-forward layers followed by a multi-head attention module~\cite{vaswani2017attention}.
+Vision FMs may use convolutional blocks to exploit the desirable spatial inductive bias of convolutional operations~\cite {wu2021cvt}.
+Regardless of model size or low-level architectural choices, encoder-only FMs are understood to have only two high-level functional components: a backbone network and a final single fully connected layer.
+The backbone network serves as a feature extractor, providing low-dimensional embeddings (or representations) of the input data.
+The final layer, referred to as a \textit{task head}, then uses these embeddings for task-specific purposes such as classification or regression.

-\textbf{Self-supervised learning (SSL):} In the SSL paradigm, the supervision for training is strategically derived from the unlabeled input data (pseudo-labels) rather than from human-curated labels as is done in supervised learning\cite{ericsson2022self}.
-SSL objectives (pretext tasks) are commonly either contrastive or generative in nature.
-Contrastive pretext tasks use meaningfully augmented or noisy views of the input to learn robust data representations using encoder-only backbones\cite{chen2020simple}.
-Generative pretext tasks mask various portions of the input and reconstruct/generate the masked portions using encoder and decoder-based backbones\cite{zhang2023survey}.
-In either case, SSL learns general intrinsic relationships within the data that help create a task-agnostic backbone network that serves as a general feature extractor.
+\textbf{Self-supervised learning (SSL):} In the SSL paradigm, supervision for training is derived strategically from unlabeled input data (pseudo-labels) rather than from human-curated labels, as in supervised learning~\cite{ericsson2022self}.
+SSL objectives (pretext tasks) are commonly either contrastive or generative.
+Contrastive pretext tasks use meaningfully augmented or noisy views of the input to learn robust data representations using encoder-only backbones~\cite{chen2020simple}.
+Generative pretext tasks mask portions of the input and reconstruct/generate the masked portions using encoder and decoder-based backbones~\cite{zhang2023survey}.
+In either case, SSL learns general intrinsic relationships within the data, thereby creating a task-agnostic backbone network that serves as a general feature extractor.
 The structure of representations learned by SSL tasks and general principles for effective SSL task design are under active study.
-Regardless, the value of SSL is particularly high in the EEG domain as it improves model generalizability\cite{wagh2021domain} and partially alleviates the need for expert EEG annotations that are expensive to obtain, subjective, and error-prone\cite{banville2021uncovering}.
+Regardless, the value of SSL is particularly high in the EEG domain as it improves model generalizability~\cite{wagh2021domain} and partially alleviates the need for expert EEG annotations that are expensive to obtain, subjective, and error-prone~\cite{banville2021uncovering}.